nwarwick/portfolio/src/_projects/dreamr.md

 description_paragraphs: ["DREAMR (Data and Risk Evaluation and Analysis in Mixed Reality) is a data and risk evaluation tool that takes advantage of the Mixed Reality environment provided by the HoloLens, in order to help with data visualization."]
 live_url: "https://www.youtube.com/watch?v=l92_MlJ-OFs"
 technologies: [C#, Unity, HoloLense SDK]
+created_at: '01-07-2016'
 ---

-<%= render ProjectPage.new(title: resource.data.title, image_url: resource.data.image_url, description_paragraphs: resource.data.description_paragraphs, live_url: resource.data.live_url, technologies: resource.data.technologies) %>
+<%= render ProjectPage.new(title: resource.data.title, image_url: resource.data.image_url, description_paragraphs: resource.data.description_paragraphs, live_url: resource.data.live_url, technologies: resource.data.technologies, created_at: resource.data.created_at) %>